Mushkir/Instagram-UI-TailwindCSS/README.md

 ## Internship
 This internship is provided by CyberDude Networks Pvt.
 Ltd. as part of the 6-Month Free Internship program, a skill development initiative organized to enhance participants' skills.
-Mentoring was provided by Mr. Anbuselvan Rocky.
-For more information, you can contact CyberDude Networks here.
+Mentoring was provided by Mr. Anbuselvan Rocky (https://github.com/anburocky3).
+For more information, you can contact CyberDude Networks here (https://www.cyberdudenetworks.com).
 ## Tech Stack

 **1. HTML**